igilham/bazel-example/README.md

 This is my attempt to learn how to use Bazel as the build system for a monorepo.

+I'm starting with Javascript and Typescript applications and libraries as I currently work in that ecosystem and the Bazel tools to facilitate this seem a little immature so far.

 ## Build instructions

 Build everything: